Prithibi Majhi

-Prithibi Majhi is an Indian politician.
-He was a Member of Parliament, representing Assam in the Rajya Sabha the upper house of India's Parliament representing the Indian National Congress.
+Prithibi Majhi is an Indian politician representing the Indian National Congress.
+He was a Member of Parliament, representing Assam in the Rajya Sabha, the upper house of India's Parliament.
 He was a Deputy Speaker and Speaker of the Assam Legislative Assembly and a minister in the Tarun Gogoi cabinet.

 Early life and education

 Prithibi Majhi was born on 24 January 1951 to the Late Birsingh Majhi and Sita Majhi.
-Majhi received his B.A. from DHSK college in Dibrugarh and L.L.B. from Dispur Law College at Gauhati University.
+Majhi received his B.A. from DHSK College in Dibrugarh and L.L.B. from Dispur Law College at Gauhati University.

 Political career

-Majhi was first elected to the Assembly in 1991 for Tingkhong.
+Majhi was first elected to the Assembly in 1991 from Tingkhong.
 He was then elected in 1996 but for Lahowal.
 He was then a Member of the Rajya Sabha.
-In 1993 he was made Deputy Speaker and in 2001 he was made Speaker.
+In 1993 he was made the Deputy Speaker and in 2001 the Speaker of the Assam Legislative Assembly.

 Personal life

 He first married the late Anita Majhi.
 After her death, he later married Dr. Tarulata Kakoti Majhi on 10 December 1997.
 He and his second wife had 2 daughters and 2 sons.
 His wife is the vice Principal of Dibrugarh Nursing College.
 Majhi gave his wife the 1st Birsingh Majhi Award in memory of his father in 2012.